 Does Creatine Cause Hair Loss?

-In 2009, van der Merse and two other researchers conducted a small, randomised control trial of 20 university-aged male rugby players.
+The strongest proof comes from a 2009 South African study, where Johann van der Merwe and two other researchers conducted a small, randomised control trial of 20 university-aged male rugby players.

-Compared to the control group, the men taking creatine experienced a ‘statistically significant’ increase in the levels of a certain male sex hormone — dihydrotestosterone (DHT).
+Compared to the control group, the rugby players taking creatine experienced a 56% increase in the levels of a certain male sex hormone — dihydrotestosterone (DHT).

-The link between DHT and hair loss is well established, particularly when it comes to male hair loss.
-This hormone is known to shrink hair follicles, shorten the hair growth cycle, and cause hair loss.
+The link between DHT and hair loss is well established, particularly when it comes to male hair loss

 The simple answer is no. At least, not directly.

-This conclusion has been confirmed by a 2021 review of the existing literature on creatine, published in the Journal of the International Society of Sports Nutrition:
+On the other hand, a 2021 review of the existing literature on creatine, published in the Journal of the International Society of Sports Nutrition concluded that:

 “The current body of evidence does not indicate that creatine supplementation increases total testosterone, free testosterone, DHT or causes hair loss/baldness.”